-At Curzon C of E Combined School, we wish to share with the children the importance of coming together each day to meet with God, to invite Him to be with us through the day, to praise Him, to intercede through prayer for others and to thank Him for the many blessings we receive.
-Collective Worship at Curzon is an affirmation and celebration of the values and the Christian distinctiveness of the school.
+At Curzon C of E Combined School, we wish to share the importance of coming together each day to meet with God, to invite Him to be with us through the day, to praise Him, to intercede through prayer for others and to thank Him for the many blessings we receive.
+Collective Worship at Curzon is an affirmation and celebration of the Christian distinctiveness of the school.
+The school reflects Anglican traditions with its close link with the Parish Church whist recognising that the children and adults in our school come from a variety of Christian, other faiths and non-religious backgrounds.